emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. - How consistently does it find streams, including older content without issues?
 1. - How many sources do they have, and does it auto switch if one fails?
 1. - Does the site have auto-next episodes?
-1. - How is the sites UI?
+1. - How is the sites UI / player?
 Is it nice to look at?
 What user-settings does it have?
 How does search work?
 1. - Do they have good subtitle features?
 1. - Does it have movies, shows, anime?
 1. - Does the site have watchlists, continue watching or history?